brandonwilliams2/jenkins/README.md

 3. SSH key pair (see: https://www.jenkins.io/doc/book/using/using-agents/ Generating an SSH key pair)

 ## Setup
-The first time we run the project we have manually navigate to Jenkins and set everything up.
+The first time we run the project we have to manually navigate to Jenkins and set everything up.
 On subsequent runs we can start both the Jenkins controller and agent with one command!
 ### Clone Repo
 https://github.boozallencsn.com/HUBQACOP/jenkins-docker-runner

 ### Create Docker Image (Optional)
-1. Run the following command from the directory where the Dockerfile is located or specify it's location:
+1. Run the following command from the directory where the Dockerfile is located or specify its location:
 `docker build -t=<your-dockerhub-username>/<image-name> .`
 (Don't forget the dot - it provides the context of where the Dockerfile is located)
 2. push the image to your dockerhub repo